 Hamilton, ON L8N 3Z5

-Susan Jack is an Assistant Professor in the School of Nursing and an Associate Member in the Department of Clinical Epidemiology and Biostatistics at McMaster University.
+Susan Jack is an Associate Professor in the School of Nursing and an Associate Member in the Department of Clinical Epidemiology and Biostatistics at McMaster University.
 She holds a BScN from the University of Alberta and a PhD (Nursing) from McMaster University.
 As a nurse, she has worked in predominantly community settings providing public health services to promote healthy child and parent development.
 Currently, Dr. Jack holds the CIHR Institute of Human Development, Child and Youth Health, Reproduction and Child Health New Investigator Personnel Award (2007-2012).
 Using predominantly qualitative and mixed methods approaches to research, she is involved in the following ongoing research projects: (1) development and evaluation of an intervention for intimate partner violence in the context of nurse home visits; (2) conduct of qualitative research by nurse-researchers with women exposed to intimate partner violence; (3) uptake and utilization of research evidence by child welfare policy makers; (4) evidence-informed decision-making in women’s health and translating research knowledge about intimate partner violence for policy and practice; (5) exploring knowledge brokering in public health; (6) parenting by women exposed to childhood maltreatment; and (7) qualitative projects within the McMaster University Violence Against Women program of research.

 The University of Western Ontario